.png?width=900&height=600&ext=.png)

 Many people may think that first-time buyers don’t pay additional fees such as stamp duty, however, this is not the case.
 It’s important to also budget for costs such as removal services, taxes, insurance, solicitor fees, stamp duty and land tax.

-● Stamp duty is a government tax on homes valued at more than £250,000, but first-time buyers may have different rates.
+Stamp duty is a government tax on homes, but first-time buyers may have different rates.

 Browsing homes and putting in an application